 Good for pheromones

-Armpit hair can actually help you find a partner.
-This is because the armpits secrete odors that contain pheromones, a natural chemical that plays a role in sexual attraction.
-By keeping your underarm hair intact, you are helping to keep odor at bay, as moisture (sweat) clings to the hair.
-This makes the pheromones even stronger.
+Armpit hair can actually help you find a mate.
+This is because armpits secrete scents that contain pheromones, natural chemicals that play a role in sexual attraction.
+By keeping your armpit hair intact, you help keep the scent in, as moisture (sweat) clings to the hair.
+This makes the pheromones even more potent.

 Reduce friction